E-ARK-Software/earkweb/docs/user_guide_remotetask.md

 working directory "/var/data/earkweb/work/fd6ab39e-8355-42ec-a2dc-bc4b1d9c1fd2".
 The name of the task is "SomeTaskImplementation", and no log file (default location will be used), no additional parameters, and no specific PREMIS file is used.

-Then the task module, here `SomeTaskImplementation` is imported and executed asynchronously:
+Then the task module, here `SomeTaskImplementation`, is imported and executed asynchronously:

     >>> from workers.tasks import SomeTaskImplementation
     >>> result = SomeTaskImplementation().apply_async((dtc,), queue='default')